Mastt0/ForecastFriend/README.md

 2. Give a background image to screen 1, and a different image to screen 2

-3. Create a file of icons linked to the "weather condtion" API property
+3. Create a file of containging an array of icons linked to the "weather condtion" API property

 4. Remove top banner